 The suburb is serviced mainly by buses and is the easiest method of transport.
 The routes include 313, 314, 353 to Bondi Junction, 362 to Bondi Beach, 370 to Leichhardt, 372 to Railway Square, 373 and 374 to Circular Quay, and X73 and X74 to the City Museum.
 If a train is your preferred transport, then the best routes are via Bondi and Green Square Station.

 The schools in the area include: Coogee Public School, South Coogee Public School and St Brigid’s Catholic Primary School.
 If relaxing on a beach or partaking in water sports are what you enjoy, then Coogee is the place for you and SmartBox will be the ideal way to pack up and move to this laidback suburb.
 Just call for a mobile storage unit, fill it to your heart’s content with your much-loved possessions, lock it up and call us to store it for you securely.
-The boxes come in three sizes: the Baby Box, the Standard Box and the Super Box.
-At just $99 a month, you can’t go wrong.
-Call us on 1300 880 800 for more information.
+The boxes come in four sizes, the Baby Box, the Standard Box, the Classic Box and the Uber Box.
+Starting at $99 a month, you can’t go wrong.